 Brand new gaming platform, Duel Gaming, wanted to use email marketing to connect with their growing customer base.
 We integrated their email marketing service to make it quick and easy to collect customer contact information via the newly designed website and easily access this for future email marketing campaigns.

-The WordPress REST API makes it possible for any enterprise WordPress website to communicate with native smartphone apps.
+The WordPress REST API makes it possible for any enterprise WordPress websites to communicate with native smartphone apps.
 Data can move in any direction.
 Apps can display content from WordPress and user information and enquiries can be sent from an app directly back to WordPress.

 From login and registering, to user management and permissions, use WordPress as an application framework to fully power entire native apps.